ConorDavison/my_national_trust_app/README.md

 * Offers a clean, consise and simplistic journey into planning any future trips to National Trust Sites in Northern Ireland.
 * Offers a means to use Google Maps in order to find an accurate location for the sites.
 * Provides clear, simple information and is fully responsive.

+## User Design

+### Strategy
+* With the main goal for this app to allow users to simply plan future trips to Northern Ireland National Trust sites, aesthetically pleasing and relevant imagery will allow the user to focus on the content, without being distracted.
+  The design of the site needs to complement the content it is delivering.
+* The 'Home' page allows users to read a small consise text box describing the purpose of this app.
+* This website is aimed at users who want to be aware of the experiences the National Trust has to offer in Northern Ireland.
+  There is no pressure to pursue these attractions.
+Moreover, there are different types of attractions to suit different types of potential users.
+The Google Map feature allows users to view the sites on an interactive map.
+* The weather widget allows users to view the weather for upcoming visits that have been planned.

+### Scope
+* Responsive website for any viewing device size.
+* Responsive and interactive navigation bar.
+* Relevant images showing some sites mentioned on the app and useful information accompanying the attraction.
+* Implementation of API's to display information to the user.
+* Producing and interactive website with clickable features that allow the user to find further information about the different attractions.
+* Internal page links that allow the user to navigate the website efficiently.
+* User authentication to enure that users have there own personal planner for upcoming trips.